1994

 outfits which had to be re-made."

-He himself had to have kidney stones removed operatively in the same month.
+He himself had to have an operation to remove kidney stones in the same month.

-There were different opinions about a second US-leg, what brought in an
+There were different opinions about a second U.S. leg that introduced added

 attract a summer